KhazanahAmericasInc/BoxScraper/README.md

 # BoxScraper
 Scrapes images off of box and writes it to a local directory.
 Also includes a simple box filename parser and map plotter.
-Plots purple dots for the traffic events tracked.
+Plots a heatmap for the traffic events tracked.
 Plots red markers for the timber trucks detected.
 Designed to be used in conjunction with the sensortower.

 ## Installation
-Install the following Python 3 dependencies:
+Install Python 3 and the following Python 3 dependencies:
 - Tensorflow
 - OpenCV
 - Numpy